The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 Pumpkin spice donut.

-There's no pumpkin in pumpkin spice.
+There is, there's no pumpkin in pumpkin spice.

-If you recall a few years ago, Starbucks actually got in hot water because their latte actually didn't contain pumpkin.
+If you recall, a few years ago, Starbucks actually got in hot water because their latte actually didn't contain pumpkin.

 Eventually they added a little bit.